jmitchell-accesio/AIOSerial/README.md

 > [    1.493416] 0000:02:00.0: ttyS6 at I/O 0xe010 (irq = 17, base_baud = 921600) is a ST16650
 > [    1.496069] 0000:02:00.0: ttyS7 at I/O 0xe018 (irq = 17, base_baud = 921600) is a ST16650
 ```
-...but the I/O address of ttyS7 (0xe018) should be 0xe038, instead, so ttyS7 will not work "out of the box" in these kernels
+...but the I/O address of ttyS7 is 0xe038, so ttyS7 will not work "out of the box" in these kernels

-To get this fourth ttyS to work correctly you will need to issue a setserial command ...
+To get the fourth ttyS to work correctly you will need to issue a setserial command ...
 ```bash
 setserial /dev/ttyS7 port 0xe038
 ```